ivanjdevs/ivanjdevs/README.md

 💻Here I share some personal projects I've done and some knowledge about programming and visualization tools.

-📬You can also reach me on LikedIn: [Ivan's LinkedIn Profile](https://www.linkedin.com/in/iv%C3%A1n-pinilla-%C3%A1vila-21bb45121/)
+📬You can also reach me on LinkedIn: [Ivan's LinkedIn Profile](https://www.linkedin.com/in/iv%C3%A1n-pinilla-%C3%A1vila-21bb45121/)

-🤝I’m interested in taking part in data analysis and challenging projects.
+🤝I’m interested in taking part in data analysis/business intelligence and challenging projects.
 Let's team up.

 🛠  Herramientas técnicas